by Kasey Pipitt

 Pass it On

 The Ranger Regiment was designed around the idea that men would come learn the best infantry tactics that the Army had to offer then Rangers would be dispersed throughout other units to bring them up to speed on what they’ve learned.
 That is what I am trying to do for you.
 Once you’ve committed yourself to this road, do the work.
 Take all the necessary steps you need.
 It’s a never ending path, man.
 This shit goes on forever and ever.
 We are constantly evolving into something better.
 We do get to a point where it’s less painful and stressful.
 I think that when we are at that place we will know it.
 It’s usually caused by a moment where we remembered we used to be a certain way that we aren’t anymore.
 Usually, it’s by meeting someone who reminds you of that man you used to be.
 That man you’ve busted your ass to make into a better one.
 They’ll say something and you’ll think, “Ha!
 I used to be like that.”
 Help them.
 Don’t ridicule them.
 Remember where you came from.
 Remember the pain you felt that you struggled to overcome.
 Shine the light on the tools that you used to become a better version of yourself.
 Never underestimate the power of planting a seed.
 It may take a week.
-It may take a year, but one day they will be sick of their own shit too and remember that guy who planted that mental seed about this path.
+It may take a year, but one day they will be sick of themselves too and remember that guy who planted that mental seed about this path.
 Stick to your tribe.
 Your group of people you more closely relate to and teach them what you’ve learned.

 “An ill-tempered, unhappy man ridicules all he hears, makes fun of others, always refusing to see the faults in himself.”